UAL Fashion & Clothing Applied General Extended Diploma Level 3

 What will I study?

-The course units will be studied over two years on an integrated basis culminating in a Final Major Project which is exhibited at the end of year catwalk fashion show.
+The course units will be studied over two years on an integrated basis culminating in a Final Major Project which is exhibited at the end of year creative show/fashion show.

 Specialist taught skills include fashion illustration, pattern cutting, Computer Aided Drawing (CAD), garment construction and all aspects of fashion.
 There are also real-life projects, competitions and opportunities to work with professionals.